Operator models for meromorphic functions of bounded type: Preliminaries

 However, there is only one function $h \in \mathcal{H}^2(\C^+)$ such that there exists a function $m \in \mathcal{H}^2(\C^+)$ satisfying $h(x)=\overline{m(x)} for \ \lambda$-a.e. $x \in \R$, and that is the constant zero function \cite[Page 112]{Rosenblum1994tih}.
-Therefore, we arrive at $f\equiv 0$ and $SR(g)\equiv 0$, which concludes the proof. \end{proof} Finally, we can also characterize when the pseudocontinuation is even an analytic continuation \cite[Theorem 3.2.3]{2019hs}: \begin{proposition} Let $V= \lambda \cdot B \cdot S \cdot \exp(i \alpha \zeta)$ be an inner function and $\mu_s$ the measure representing the singular part.
+Therefore, we arrive at $f\equiv 0$ and $SR(g)\equiv 0$, which concludes the proof. \end{proof} Finally, we can also characterize when the pseudocontinuation is even an analytic continuation \cite[Theorem 3.2.3]{2019hs}: \begin{proposition} Let $V= \lambda B \cdot S \cdot \exp(\mathrm{i} \alpha \zeta)$ be an inner function and $\mu_s$ the measure representing the singular part.
 Then $V$ can be analytically continued through an interval $(a,b)\subset \R$ if and only if \begin{itemize} \item the zeros of the Blaschke product do not have an accumulation point in $(a,b)$ \item the interval $(a,b)$ does not intersect the topological support of $\mu_{s}$. \end{itemize} In this case, the analytic continuation coincides with the pseudocontinuation. \end{proposition} Recall that the topological support of a positive measure $\mu$ is defined as the set

-\subsection{Modeling Reproducing kernel spaces}
+\subsection{Modeling reproducing kernel spaces}

 Minimal realizations are closely connected to a specific class of reproducing kernel Krein spaces, which we will call ``modeling''.
 In what follows, we first discuss the definition and basic properties of reproducing kernel spaces in the indefinite setting, and then explain this connection in detail.
 A comprehensive introduction to reproducing kernel Krein spaces is given in \cite{2015otb}. \begin{definition} Let $U \subset \C$ be an open set and $\mathcal K$ a Krein space consisting of analytic functions defined on $U$.
-Then $\mathcal K$ is a reproducing kernel Krein space if there exists a function $ H \vcentcolon U \times U \rightarrow \C$ such that \begin{enumerate} \item for every $w \in U$ the function $\zeta \mapsto H(\zeta,w)$ belongs to $\mathcal K$. \item for every $f \in \mathcal K$ and $w \in U$ it holds that $f(w)=[f(\cdot),H(\cdot,w)]_{\mathcal{K}}$. \end{enumerate} \end{definition} Note that the kernel functions form a dense set in $\mathcal{K}$.
+Then $\mathcal K$ is a reproducing kernel Krein space on $U$ if there exists a function $ H \vcentcolon U \times U \rightarrow \C$ such that \begin{enumerate} \item for every $w \in U$ the function $\zeta \mapsto H(\zeta,w)$ belongs to $\mathcal K$. \item for every $f \in \mathcal K$ and $w \in U$ it holds that $f(w)=[f(\cdot),H(\cdot,w)]_{\mathcal{K}}$. \end{enumerate} \end{definition} We call the functions $H(\cdot,w)\in \mathcal{K}$ for $w \in U$ kernel functions.
+Note that they form a total set, i.e. it holds that